-- A school tracksuit is used for outdoor PE lessons.
+- a school tracksuit is used for outdoor PE lessons.

 These are kept at school throughout the week in a drawstring bag, or smaller shoulder bag that does not take up too much cloakroom space and should be in school all week.
 A separate plastic bag for trainers is also helpful to keep the rest of the kit clean.
 This should also be clearly named.

 We also ask that all items of clothing or footwear are clearly marked with your child’s name.

 Please note that long hair should be tied back, so that it is not a distraction in the classroom or a safety hazard during PE sessions.
 This will also help with avoiding the spread of head lice.

 Children are not allowed to wear jewellery with the exception of a wrist-watch.

 Children wearing necklaces, wrist bands, bracelets, earrings etc. will be asked to remove them.